 The same goes for your heater as well.
 Clogged filters will lead to your heater working overtime to push out hot air.
-However, the scenario is worse with a heater because, compressed heat because of a block filter will lead to burning of its internal wiring.
-This will lead you to buying a completely new heater as burnt appliances are much much harder to repair.
+However, the scenario is worse with a heater because compressed heat because of a block filter will lead to burning of its internal wiring.
+This will lead you to buy a completely new heater as burnt appliances are much much harder to repair.

-When putting your laundry into your washing machine, do check your trousers and pockets for lint, coins etc. Because the machine churns water at a high rate, coins can fly across the insides of your washing machine, and damage it.
-The same applies for zippers as well.
-Clothing that have zippers need to be zipped all the way to its top before put for a wash.
+When putting your laundry into your washing machine, do check your trousers and pockets for lint, coins.
+Because the machine churns water at a high rate, coins can fly across the insides of your washing machine, and damage it.
+The same applies to zippers as well.
+Clothing with zippers needs to be zipped all the way to its top before it is put for a wash.
 This is because

 Another common mistake homeowners make when it comes to washing machines is leaving their wet clothes in their washing machines.
-That leads to two consequences, one your clothes will smell horrible, and two mold starts to develop on your clothes and machine.
+That leads to two consequences, firstly your clothes will smell horrible, and secondly, mold starts to develop on your clothes and machine.
 Mold once set in your machine will start to grow and spread and jam the internal electronics of your washing machine.
-And if that happens, you’ll need to start checking shopping catalogues for a replacement.
+And if that happens, you’ll need to start checking shopping catalogs for a replacement.

 Many things can go wrong when it comes to a refrigerator.
+Learn what can damage a refrigerator.
 Your freezer may stop working and all the ice melts and drips down to your food and floor.
 The most integral and expensive part of your refrigerator is the compressor.
 It’s usually located at the back of your fridge.
 Now the way that it works is, the compressor encases the condenser coils, which are vital for cooling.
 Most homeowners land up with faulty refrigeration because the compressor has been bogged down by accumulated dust.